celery/ceps/draft/jumpstarter.rst

 Also, we want Celery to work with the emerging and maturing asynchronous python landscape.
 Celery is *very asynchronous* by nature, dealing with brokers, queues, results, timeouts, chord-like joins, task groups, etc.
-Modern asynchronous python frameworks have provided new, innovative, and robust solutions to many things that overlap with Celery's goals.
+Modern asynchronous Python frameworks have provided new, innovative, and robust solutions to many things that overlap with Celery's goals.

 To do all of this, we propose modeling next-gen Celery off of the `Actor Model`_.
 Namely,